Marchosias140/ani-cli-podman/README.md

 Updates:

+-In process of cleaning up the files and instructions in order to make them more beginner friendly.
+-In process of getting rid of unnecesary dependencies in order to make the file smaller.
 -Updated the Dockerfile to include audio-related dependencies.
 -Added docker-compose.yml file which includes all the configuration fixes regarding audio.

 Inside the ```podman``` folder there is a Dockerfile which is ani-cli for Podman and its docker-compose.yml file for easier management.

 To build the image:

+Make sure that inside the image the ```user``` is the same as in your host (previous versions had a cute 'Lycoris Recoil' reference, my bad)

 ```sudo podman build -t anilci . ```